-- 1. Supply pipes must be laid to comply with the requirements of the Water Supply (Water Fittings) Regulations 1999 - 2.
-A new supply must not feed more than one property unless a previous agreement with Bristol Water has been put in place. - 3.
-All pipes must be laid in trenches that are between 750mm and 1200mm deep.
+1. Supply pipes must be laid to comply with the requirements of the Water Supply (Water Fittings) Regulations 1999.

+2. A new supply must not feed more than one property unless a previous agreement with Bristol Water has been put in place.

+3. All pipes must be laid in trenches that are between 750mm and 1200mm deep.
 Supply pipes must then enter the property and remain at that depth for a minimum horizontal distance of 750mm from the external face of the wall before rising to an internal stop tap.
-Pipes must remain at a depth of between 750mm and 850mm for a metre either side of the boundary box. - 4.
-BS6491 standard trace wire must be installed with every service pipe.
-It should be 1.5mm diameter single or multi-stranded blue plastic coated wire and should be attached to the pipe at intervals of not less than one metre with cable ties. - 5.
-Where a supply pipe has an outside diameter of 63mm or larger, you must provide a copy of a satisfactorily passed chlorination certificate.
-You must also arrange for a pressure test to be carried out on the pipe.
-You should contact us in advance of the test, as one of our
+Pipes must remain at a depth of between 750mm and 850mm for a metre either side of the boundary box.

+4. BS6491 standard trace wire must be installed with every service pipe.
+It should be 1.5mm diameter single or multi-stranded blue plastic coated wire and should be attached to the pipe at intervals of not less than one metre with cable ties.

-NSAs will need to be present for the duration of it.
+5. Any sized pipe over 25 meters in length must be chlorinated for one hour contact @ 50 parts per million (ppm) by an approved contractor unless agreed by our network site agent.
+We must have a copy of a satisfactory passed chlorination certificate.

-- 6. All pipes and fittings that are to be used to convey potable water must have approval from the Water Regulations Advisory Scheme (WRAS).
+6. All pipes and fittings that are to be used to convey potable water must have approval from the Water Regulations Advisory Scheme (WRAS).
 If you are installing sections of pipework, or any fittings, such as meter boxes, that will belong to Bristol Water, these items must, in addition to being WRAS approved, have been approved by Bristol Water for use within the company's area.
-A list of the items that are currently approved by Bristol Water is available on the company's website. - 7.
-Developers of sites that are currently built upon, or may previously have been built upon, should submit a Site Assessment Report (in accordance with our Guidance for Developers and others requiring New Supplies, on the Installation of New Mains and Service Pipes on Contaminated or Potentially Contaminated Land, which can be found on our website) to Bristol Water well in advance of the date that water pipes are to be installed.
+A list of the items that are currently approved by Bristol Water is available on the company's website.

+7. Developers of sites that are currently built upon, or may previously have been built upon, should submit a Site Assessment Report (in accordance with our Guidance for Developers and others requiring New Supplies, on the Installation of New Mains and Service Pipes on Contaminated or Potentially Contaminated Land, which can be found on our website) to Bristol Water well in advance of the date that water pipes are to be installed.
 Barrier pipework must be used for pipes conveying potable water when a report is not available for such sites. as well as in cases where Bristol Water deems that the report indicates that relevant contamination is present at concentrations that are likely to be problematic.
 Suitable protective pipework materials include barrier PE and PVC wrapped table Y copper.
 The only permitted boundary boxes in such cases are Ebco sealed boxes for contaminated ground, part number MBB 2010.
 Approved wall-mounted boxes, since they are installed above ground, are also acceptable.